segni-tafesse/ethio_agri_smart/lib/data/rose.md

 Common Name: Rose
 # Characteristic of Rose
-Plant type flowering shrub
+Plant type: flowering shrub

- Mature size from 1 to 8 feet in height and spread.
+ Mature size: from 1 to 8 feet in height and spread.

-Sun Exposure   Full sun exposure
+Sun Exposure:   Full sun exposure

-Soil type well-draining soil that is rich in organic matter
+Soil type: well-draining soil that is rich in organic matter

-Soil PH  from 6.0 to 7.0.
+Soil PH:  from 6.0 to 7.0.

-Colors red, pink, white, yellow, orange, and purple.
+Colors: red, pink, white, yellow, orange, and purple.

-The hardiness in zones 5-9.
+The hardiness in zones: 5-9.

- Native  Area  Europe, Asia, and North America.
+ Native  Area:  Europe, Asia, and North America.

-Toxicity  non-toxic
+Toxicity:  non-toxic.
 # How to grow Rose?

 1. Choose the right variety of rose for your garden.
 Consider factors such as climate, soil conditions, and desired size and color of the flowers.